mldlproject/2020-iNSP-CTDC/readme.md

 amino acids and global composition (C) of CTD features.
 The used feature is termed CTDC indicating distribution patterns and physicochemical properties of amino acids built up a protein/peptide sequence.

-**Results**: Despite the simplified design, iNSP-CTDC’s performance is significantly better than contemporary state-ofthe-art methods which have been developed with more complicated learning algorithms and numerous types of protein-encoded schemes.
+##Results: Despite the simplified design, iNSP-CTDC’s performance is significantly better than contemporary state-ofthe-art
+methods which have been developed with more complicated learning algorithms and numerous types of protein-encoded schemes.
 The area under the ROC curve (ROC-AUC) and area under the precision-recall curve (PR-AUC) were used to evaluate the model performance.
 The experimental results show that our proposed method obtains a ROC-AUC value of 0.88 and PR-AUC value of 0.92 on an independent